tetrahedronix/essential-script/readme.txt

 3. Essential Script widget

 == Changelog ==
+= 0.7.1 =
+* Upgrade CodeMirror from 5.31.0 to 5.32.0
+* Fix problem with `wp_enqueue_scripts` option was enabled with XML mode
-= 0.7 =
+* Fix Syntax highlighter doesn't match Essential Script option when run in Widget = 0.7 =
 * Widgets: start support for Code Editor API
 * Move Codemirror code to a more suitable directory